Have you heard of Endometriosis?

 March is Endometriosis Awareness Month and this is a health condition which needs more awareness!
 This painful condition affects 1 in 10 women in the UK, causing very painful, heavy periods and for some, infertility.

-I experienced first hand the life changing benefits of improving my diet after it took 9 years to get my own diagnosis of endometriosis, having visited many GPs from my late teens onwards.
+It took 9 years for me to get my diagnosis of endometriosis.
+I visited numerous GPs complaining of monthly period pains and heavy periods.
 I was repeatedly told that it was “quite normal” to experience debilitating period pain and was prescribed strong painkillers that made little difference.

 It was only by meeting a friend through work who told me that she had Endometriosis, that I ever heard of the condition.
 She described her symptoms and I knew this was what I had.
 I went to my GP and asked for a referral to a gynaecologist and sure enough I was diagnosed with Endometriosis.
-After unsuccessful medical treatment, my mother read an article about a Nutritional Therapist, Dian Mills, who specialised in Endometriosis and managing it through diet.
-I read her book cover to cover and then went to see Dian.
+After my unsuccessful medical treatment, my mother read an article about a Nutritional Therapist, Dian Mills, who specialised in managing Endometriosis through diet.
+I read her book cover to cover and then made an appointment to see Dian.

-Within 3 months of changing my diet my symptoms had improved dramatically.
-I no longer dreaded the arrival of my period and was delighted 6 months later to find myself pregnant, having been told by the gynaecologist that it would be very unlikely that I would be able to conceive naturally.
+My symptoms had improved dramatically within 3 months of changing my diet.
+I no longer dreaded the arrival of my period and was delighted 6 months later to find myself pregnant.
+I had been told by the gynaecologist that it would be very unlikely that I would be able to conceive naturally.

-This personal experience sparked my interest in nutrition and I decided to retrain as a Nutritional Therapist so that I could share with others my passion about how powerful food is in managing your health.
+This sparked my interest in nutrition and I decided to retrain as a Nutritional Therapist so that I could share my passion about how powerful food is in managing your health.

-Diet can have a huge impact on our hormones and as Endometriosis, along with other hormonal imbalances such as Premenstrual Syndrome, is driven by excess Oestrogen, there is much we can do to minimise the severity of symptoms.
+Diet can have a huge impact on our hormones.
+Endometriosis, along with other hormonal imbalances such as Premenstrual Syndrome, is driven by excess Oestrogen.
+Diet can be very effective for balancing hormones, which can result in a reduction in the severity of symptoms.